 Calculation of Daily Index Returns and Daily Index Values: The individual index loan returns are aggregated to calculate returns for the index.
 Specifically, the total return for the index, on a given day, is equal to a weighted average of the returns of the index loans that constitute the index-with the weight of each index loan return being equal to the relative weight of that index loan in the index as of the previous calendar day (adjusted for principal pre-payments, etc.).
-The index return is therefore the sum of the result, for each index loan, of the market value of the index loan at the beginning of that day times the total return for such index loan on such day divided by market value of such loan at the beginning of that day.
+The index return is therefore the sum of the result, for each index loan, of the market value of the index loan at the beginning of that day times the total return for such index loan at the beginning of that day.
 Index values are calculated each day by applying the current day's index return to the previous day's index value.